-Nowadays applications are complex systems consisting of many different elements.
-Gone are the days of a simple monolith, were everything you needed to serve your users was kept in one service or one database.
+Nowadays applications are complex systems consisting of many elements.
+Gone are the days of a simple monolith, where everything you needed to serve your users was kept in one service or one database.
 Currently, you will have a mesh of microservices dealing with different features, or a have monolith-like core which talks to different external services that add functions to your core which you don't want to maintain yourself.
-You can also have some kind of a mix of these approaches.
-However your solution looks like, it's very probable that, to process a request from your user, you will have to touch multiple domains and cross security boundaries.
+You can also have some kind of mix of these approaches.
+However, your solution looks like, it's very probable that, to process a request from your user, you will have to touch multiple domains and cross security boundaries.

 For example, let's say you have an e-commerce site, which enables the customers to pay for orders with an installment scheme.
 During a request to place an order you could use the help of a few different systems.
 You could: verify the identity of the customer with an external ID verification system, then check with another system if the user operates from a country you allow using geolocation, then ask a credit-rating system whether the user is eligible for installments and finally query a financial institution to process the payment.

 If your system is high in the API security maturity model you most probably use access tokens to authorize access to your endpoints.
 Access tokens that your API receives are tailored for the use with the given endpoint - they will have a concrete set of scopes and claim values.
-But as shown above, your API most probably will talk to many different services which may or may not be part of the same domain or even company.
+But as shown above, your API most probably will talk to different services which may or may not be part of the same domain or even company.
 This means that the API will have to share the token it received with the other services it needs to access.
 There are different ways in which such token can be shared: